tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 ### 20190430
 #### Bug fixes
-- Fixed the issue where null pointer reference occurred when the LONGTEXT feature was used in subqueries.
+- Fixed the error where null pointer reference occurred when the LONGTEXT feature was used in subqueries.
-- Fixed the issue where source-replica disconnection occurred due to hash scan.
+- Fixed the error where source/replica disconnection occurred due to hash scan.
-- Fixed the issue where the replica I/O thread was interrupted due to source binlog switch.
+- Fixed the error where the replica I/O thread was interrupted due to source binlog switch.
 - Fixed the crash caused by the use of `NAME_CONST`.
 - Fixed the illegal mix of collation error caused by character set.